Demographics of Sarawak: Kedayan

 The Kedayan are an ethnic group residing in parts of Sarawak.
 They are also known as Kadayan, Kadaian or simply badly spelled as Kadyan by the British.
 The Kedayan language is spoken by more than 35,000 people in Sarawak, with most of the members of the Kedayan community residing in Lawas, Limbang, Miri and Sibuti areas.
-A sizable community also exists in Brunei Darussalam.
+A sizable community also exists in Brunei Darussalam and Sabah.

 The Kedayans is believed to have Javanese origins.
 The British Resident Malcolm McArthur attests to their Javanese origins in his Report on Brunei 1904.
 Meanwhile, historians such as Pehin Jamil claimed the Kedayans were bought over from Java to Borneo by Sultan Bolkiah the 5th during his famous conquests of Borneo.
 This was due to the Kedayan's prowess in padi farming and other agricultural abilities.
 Other researchers consider them indigenous to Borneo, having accepted Islam and influenced by Malay culture, primarily by Bruneians.

 Kedayan are mainly padi farmers or fishermen.
 They have a reputation for knowledge of medicinal plants, which they grow to treat a wide range of ailments or to make tonics.
 The Kedayan tend to settle inland in a cluster pattern, with houses built in the centre and with fields radiating outwards.
 The Kedayans traditionally tended to be a rather closed community, discouraging contact with outsiders.
 Intermarriage among relatives was encouraged for economic and social reasons.

-Suluk

-The Suluk people are one of the smallest minority groups in Sarawak, estimated at less than 120 people throughout the state.
-Their presence and existence were noted significantly after the illegal intrusion and terrorist act committed by Suluk gunmen from the southern part of the Philippines during the 2013 Lahad Datu standoff in Sabah.

-They are believed to be descendants of the same ethnic group who had migrated from Sabah to Sarawak over the years.
-Most of the people within the Sulu community can be found living in Limbang, Lawas and Kuching areas.
-The vast majority of Suluk people are Muslims and very few are Roman Catholics.